Diseases

 • Regulatory and/or policy challenges to approval

-Current EU and US policies are hostile to the development of new antimicrobial agents in veterinary medicine.
+Current EU and US policies are not conducive to the development of new antimicrobial agents in veterinary medicine.

 • Commercial feasibility (e.g manufacturing)